Air-jet spinning: History

-Experiments involving the use of using air to assist in spinning date to the mid-20th century.
+Experiments involving the use of air to assist in spinning date to the mid-20th century.
 In 1955, the German inventor Konrad Goetzfried filed a patent for a "method and apparatus for pneumatic spinning of a yarn" (Verfahren und Vorrichtung zum pneumatischen Spinnen eines Fadens).
 This is generally considered the first description of the air-jet spinning concept.

 Research and patent activity by industrial firms followed.
 In particular, DuPont developed fasciated yarn methods in the 1950s and early 1960s.
 Their activities culminated with the release of the Rotofil machine in 1963.
 DuPont's Rotofil system is commonly cited as the first attempt to commercialize air-jet spinning but failed to win market acceptance due to its limitations.

 The first commercially viable machines were developed in Japan.
 In 1982, Murata Machinery introduced the Murata Jet Spinner (MJS), which established air-jet spinning as an industrial production method.
 Murata's MJS attracted immediate industrial attention for spinning fine counts at production speeds far above contemporary ring frames.
 Shortly after, other Japanese manufacturers such as Toyota and Howa demonstrated their own air-jet machines.

 In 1997, Murata launched the Murata Vortex Spinner (MVS), which improved cotton processing and produced stronger, more ring-like yarns.

-In the 2024, Swiss company Rieter announced the J 70, capable of delivery speeds of up to 600 m/min.
+In 2024, Swiss company Rieter announced the J 70, capable of delivery speeds of up to 600 m/min.